AzeemGhumman/iqbal-demystified-web-client/README.md

 1 - Clone repository

-2 - Make sure you have nodejs installed on your machine
+2 - Make sure you have **nodejs** installed on your machine

-3 - Run the following command
+3 - Run the following command from the directory
 ```
 $ npm run dev
 ```